Storidge/cio-faq/general.md

 ### What is Storidge CIO?

-Storidge CIO (Container I/O) is software that makes it simple for developers and operators to deploy persistent storage for containerized applications.
-Developers can use standard tools such as Vagrant and Terraform to quickly deploy an environment for stateful application development.
+Storidge CIO is the easiest way to automate your cloud storage infrastructure.
+It operates your storage infrastructure, ensuring data availability so you can focus on the things that matter the most.

-Orchestration systems create an abstraction layer on top of a group of hosts, so development teams can quickly deploy applications on logical resources.
-Similarly, Storidge CIO creates a software abstraction layer for stateful applications to persist, share and manage data on logical resources.
+Storidge CIO makes it really simple to deploy persistent storage for containerized applications.
+Support for standard tools, such as Vagrant, Terraform and Ansible, means developers and operators can programmatically deploy an environment for developing and running stateful applications.

 See [Introduction](https://guide.storidge.com/what_is_cio/introduction.html) for benefits CIO provides to developers and operators.